 Mingfei has degrees in Architecture and Environmental Design, and a PhD from the Department of Architecture, University of Cambridge.
 In her PhD project, she used urban land use and transport interaction (LUTI) models to assess the impacts of urban greenbelts on local businesses, residents and their travel behaviours.
 Her modelling skills lie in establishing, calibrating and validating LUTI models, and using them for policy tests.
 She also has experience in handling large amounts of data and establishing links among datasets.
 She has worked as a research associate in the Martin Centre for Architecture and Urban Studies in the University of Cambridge, where she used urban analytical models to assess policy appraisals for the Greater Cambridge and Greater Peterborough Enterprise Partnership.

 Alistair joined DSC as an Analyst in 2016, after completing a degree in Geography at King’s College London.
-He was promoted to Senior Analyst in 2017.
+He was promoted to Senior Consultant in 2020.
 In his time at DSC, Alistair has acquired extensive knowledge of the processes driving land-use and transport planning.
 He is an expert in the application of the DELTA package, and has provided training in its use to multiple clients.
 On top of this, he is skilled in the use of VBA and Python, which he has utilised to build tools and programs for DSC and client use.

 Elaine initially joined DSC as an Analyst in 2017.
 She is a mathematician with a background in applied mathematics and data analysis.
 Her experience in land use and economic modelling, coupled with her sound understanding of numerical analysis and mathematical modelling has granted her the ability to analyse complex data sets and understand and provide a thorough analysis of model outputs.
 Elaine’s skill set primarily focuses on data analysis, combining the use of programming in Python and mathematical analysis.
 She has worked on a number of projects which run land use and transport interaction models.
 She has most recently focused on projects for Transport Scotland generating the latest data available for the model.
 She has also recently worked on projects for Greener Journeys, using a model for the West Midlands.
 This, along with other projects, has provided Elaine with a good understanding of the requirements and outputs of LUMIT and LUTI models.